Chitimacha language

 Chitimacha (/ˌtʃɪtᵻməˈʃɑː/ CHIT-i-mə-SHAH-' or /tʃɪtᵻˈmɑːʃə/ chit-i-MAH-shə, Sitimaxa) is a language isolate historically spoken by the Chitimacha people of Louisiana, United States.
 It became extinct in 1940 with the death of the last fluent speaker, Delphine Ducloux.

-Although no longer spoken, it is fairly extensively documented in the early 20th-century work (mostly unpublished) of linguists Morris Swadesh and John R. Swanton.
-Swadesh in particular wrote a full grammar and dictionary, and collected numerous texts from the last two speakers, although none of this is published.
+Although no longer spoken, it is fairly extensively documented by the linguists' work (mostly unpublished) of Morris Swadesh and John R. Swanton.
+Swadesh, in particular, wrote a full grammar and dictionary and collected numerous texts from the last two speakers although none of that has been published.

 Language revitalization efforts are underway to teach the language to a new generation of speakers.
-Tribal members have received Rosetta Stone software for learning the language.
+Tribal members have received Rosetta Stone software to learn the language.
 As of 2015, a new Chitimacha dictionary is in preparation, and classes are being taught on the Chitimacha reservation.

 Classification

-Chitimacha, though conventionally regarded as a language isolate, has recently been proposed to be related to, or a member of, the proposed Totozoquean language family.
-These proposals have not been accepted by the wider linguistic community.
+Chitimacha, though conventionally regarded as a language isolate, has recently been proposed to be related to or a member of the proposed Totozoquean language family.
+Those proposals have not been accepted by the wider linguistic community.
 An automated computational analysis (ASJP 4) by Müller et al. (2013) found lexical similarities between Chitimacha, Huave, and Totozoquean.
-However, since the analysis was automatically generated, the grouping could be either due to mutual lexical borrowing or genetic inheritance.
+However, since the analysis was automatically generated, the grouping could be from either mutual lexical borrowing or genetic inheritance.

-An earlier, more speculative, proposal suggested an affinity with the also hypothetical group of Gulf languages.
+An earlier, more speculative, proposal suggested an affinity with the also-hypothetical Gulf language family.

 Phonology

-Brown, Wichmann, and Beck (2014) give the following phoneme inventory based on Morris Swadesh's 1939 analysis.
+Brown, Wichmann, and Beck (2014) give the following phonemic inventory based on Morris Swadesh's 1939 analysis.